UberHowley/haii-a5/README.md

 # Assignment #5 Instructions
-** Please note: Do not post your code/assignments publicly.**
+**Please note: Do not post your code/assignments publicly.**

 The goal of this assignment is to give you hands-on experience with various techniques for generating images using computer vision + machine learning (CVML) techniques… with dogs.
+At the end, you write an essay that connects several of the topics from across the course with the topics within this assignment.

 ## Part A: tool setup